 Continuous review should ensure that POEMS outputs are kept up to date with overall project and other developments.
 A review should be part of a planned process of revision as the project progresses in order to incorporate improved or amended information, or as the result of audit findings.
-This procedure assists the project team in continuous review and improvements to their projects
+This procedure assists the Delivery Team in continuous review and improvements to their projects

 9.2.
 Procedural Overview